Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 26th in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.17).
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.18).

-- Royals pitchers combine to rank 24th in baseball in home runs given up (171 total, 1.3 per game).
+- Royals pitchers combine to allow 173 total home runs at a clip of 1.3 per game (to rank 23rd in baseball).

-- Ragans (5-4 with a 3.81 ERA and 71 strikeouts in 59 2/3 innings pitched) makes the start for the Royals, his seventh of the season.
+- The Royals will look to Zerpa (1-2) in his third start of the season.

-- The lefty last pitched on Wednesday against the Oakland Athletics, when he tossed six scoreless innings while giving up two hits.
+- The lefty last appeared in relief on Saturday, when he tossed one inning against the Seattle Mariners, allowing one earned run while giving up one hit.

-- The 25-year-old has put up an ERA of 3.81, with 10.8 strikeouts per nine innings, in 23 games this season.
-Opposing hitters have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.